-These efforts to fight the disease are all aimed at reducing chances of getting the disease, but Scaria said that it could be possible to stop deaths attributed to Hepatitis C in the future, through the work of different organizations united in the fight against it.
+These efforts to fight the disease are all aimed at reducing chances of getting the disease, but Skaria said that it could be possible to stop deaths attributed to Hepatitis C in the future, through the work of different organizations united in the fight against it.

-“I think it’s going to take a lot of work from lots of partners,” Scaria said.
+“I think it’s going to take a lot of work from lots of partners,” Skaria said.
 “We want to make an impact to reducing it; our goal is reducing infection, and I think elimination is going to take a lot more resources and a lot more partnerships.”

 Byczek also said there is still work to be done on the front of Hepatitis C treatment

 “I would love to see it be a policy in every state that insurance has to cover Hepatitis C treatment for people regardless if they’re using drugs or not,” Byczek said.
 “I think the Harm Reduction Coalition would love to see a world in which doctors are obligated to treat people who have Hepatitis C, which is really easy to sure but also really easy to spread.”